fastify/fastify/docs/Style-Guide.md

 ## Who is this guide for?

 This guide is for anyone who loves to build with Fastify or wants to contribute to our documentation.
-You don't need to be an expert in writing technical documentation.
+You do not need to be an expert in writing technical documentation.
 This guide is here to help you.

-Visit the [contribute](https://www.fastify.io/contribute) page on our website or read the [CONTRIBUTE.md](/CONTRIBUTING.md) file on Github to join our Open Source folks.
+Visit the [contribute](https://www.fastify.io/contribute) page on our website or read the [CONTRIBUTING.md](/CONTRIBUTING.md) file on GitHub to join our Open Source folks.

 ## Before you write